k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}/{schema}`

 The API retrieves all elements that belong to the specified Catalog version, data platform and schema.
-The elements include the datasets, fields and their properties, and the *refersTo* relations between the dataset nodes.
+The elements include datasets, fields and their properties, and the *refersTo* relations between dataset nodes.

-The API has 2 modes - *view* and *compare* - that are interchangeably invoked based on the **version** input parameter, as explained below:
+The API has two modes — ***view*** and ***compare*** — that are interchangeably invoked based on the **version** input parameter, as explained below:

 <table style="width: 800px;">
 <thead>